Emergency Weather Information

 Severe Thunderstorms & Tornado Warnings

 The warmer months of the year can bring about warnings for severe thunderstorms and tornadoes.
 As with snow and sleet forecasts, predicting the possibility of an oncoming thunderstorm or tornado can be difficult.
-Damage or power outages may cause Portage Township Schools to call a two-hour delay or close school for the day.
+Damage or power outages may cause PTS to call a two-hour delay or close school for the day.
 Additionally, severe thunderstorm and tornado warnings may cause a delayed dismissal at the end of the school day.
 District officials will closely monitor conditions from the National Weather Service and work with local organizations, such as NIPSCO and law enforcement agencies, to determine a plan that is in the best interest of all students.
 Due to the unpredictable nature, this determination may be made at a moment's notice.

 Types of School Closings